What is the data properties file ?

 • The accuracy value for this numeric property is 1, all heading values are rounded down to the nearest integer

-• When the column contains the value 511, it should be interpreted as "no data"
+• When the value of the property is 511, it should be interpreted as "no data"

 • Only values in the interval [0,360] are valid values